 For information about the films being screened this year, visit the AAS Film Expo website.

 Thursday, March 27, 2014

 Saturday, March 29, 2014

 |AsiaLENS FILM SERIES|

-is a series of free public film screenings and lecture / discussion programs -- organized by AEMS in collaboration with the Spurlock Museum -- presenting recent documentary and independent films on issues reflecting contemporary life in Asia.
+is a series of free public film screenings and lecture / discussion programs -- organized by AEMS in collaboration with the Spurlock Museum and Illinois Program for Research in the Humanities -- presenting recent documentary and independent films on issues reflecting contemporary life in Asia.
 Local and visiting experts introduce the films and lead audiences in post-screening discussions.

-Spurlock Museum, 600 S. Gregory Street, Urbana, IL
+Spurlock Museum, Knight Auditorium, 600 S. Gregory Street, Urbana, IL

 |WEBSITE: DIGITAL ASIA|

 Digitial Asia, a website bringing documentary films on contemporary East Asia to the classroom, has been launched by the Asian Educational Media Service (AEMS).
 In providing free access to excerpts of scholar made films on Asia, along with downloadable curriculum materials, Digital Asia offers high school and college educators an easy way to incorporate today's issues in Asia as part of their lesson plans.
 Digital Asia can be found at: www.digitalasia.illinois.edu